farhnkrnapratma/archcosmic/README.md

   $ cd farchcos
   $ chmod +x install.sh
   $ ./install.sh

+# Note
+  All COSMIC desktop environment packages are installed from the Chaotic-AUR repository.
+If you want to use the official version from the Arch Linux repository, please add the '--arch' argument before running the installation script.

+  Example: $ ./install.sh --arch

 # Report Problems
   Report the issue by opening a pull request or send the issue details to farhnkrnapratma@protonmail.com